bortojac/gettingAndCleaningDataProject/README.md

 scripts | description
 ------------- | -------------
 run_analysis.R  | collect and tidy data.
 This script combines the train and test data, and joins on a more descriptive name for each activity.
-Further, it gives the variables more descriptive names, as well as calculates the average by subject and activity.
-Codebook.html | describes dataset, variables, and manipulation of data in run_analysis.R.
+Further, it gives the variables more descriptive names, as well as calculates the average by subject and activity. createCodebook.Rmd | this file creates the codebook and also describes dataset, variables, and manipulation of data in run_analysis.R.
 The Codebook is a direct addition to the codebook provided with the data.
-My addition is a description of the variables created in run-analysis.r and can be found towards the end of the Codebook. createCodebook.Rmd | this file creates the codebook.
+My addition is a description of the variables created in run-analysis.r and can be found towards the end of the Codebook.
 README.md | this file creates the README.

 ## Project Instructions